ratribiana/eforex-back-end-api/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
+This project uses [Feathers](http://feathersjs.com) and [ExpressJS].
 An open source web framework for building modern real-time applications.
 ## Code

 ### formatting, es2017+, etc.